The Mission of the Depot Theater Company is to support the performing arts in Kansas, and keep theater alive in Southwest Kansas and rural America.

 In 1996 Burlington Northern Santa Fe Railroad donated the 1889 Santa Fe Depot to the City of Dodge City.
 Years of grant writing and research culminated in a plan to restore the depot, and build on a new state of the art theater for the company.

 In July of 2004, after 8 years of restoration and construction the company moved into the new theater.
 The first production in the new space was ‘Anyone can Whistle.’

-14 years later, the company continues to provide Broadway-style entertainment in Southwest Kansas.
+Today the company continues to provide Broadway-style entertainment in Southwest Kansas.

 Learn more about the history of the historic Santa Fe Depot Building.